Reviews You Can Rely On

 Credit: Curtis Smith

-The T2 Pro XT takes up a lot of space when stored, and moving it around on a regular basis is not all that enjoyable since it weighs 51 lbs.
-The Kuat Sherpa and the Yakima Dr. Tray are both lighter and easier to carry to and from the garage.
-If limited storage is an issue than the 1Up USA Heavy Duty Quick Rack packs up smaller than any other platform hitch rack in the test.
+The T2 Pro XTR takes up a lot of space when stored; luckily, moving it around is a sinch on the built-in wheels.
+While it weighs 51 lbs, moving about your storage space is far easier than racks like the Kuat Sherpa and the Yakima Stage Two.
+If limited storage is an issue for you, check out the foldable 1Up USA Heavy Duty Quick Rack , it packs up smaller than any other platform bike rack in the test.

 Versatility

 The T2 Pro XT is one of the more versatile racks we tested.
 Wide V-shaped tire trays effectively hold any tire, from skinny road tires up to monster 5" fat bike tires.
-Other contenders are limited to 3" tires making them incompatible with fat bikes.
-Some tray racks will work but may require modification such as extending the rear wheel straps.
+Other contenders are limited to 3" tires, making them incompatible with fat bikes.
+Some tray racks will work but may require modification, such as extending the rear wheel straps.
 The T2's individual trays are adjustable laterally on the main mast arm of the rack, making it easy to avoid bike clearance issues by straddling the trays.
 Other competitors we tested have fixed tray positions and do not allow for this adjustment.
-Our only complaint is that the trays are not adjustable fore and aft, so the distance between the trays is fixed.
+Our only complaint is that the trays, and thus the bike position, are not adjustable fore and aft like they are on Kuat's Piston line of racks.

 thule t2 pro xtr - the thule t2 pro xt is a versatile hitch rack which can accommodate...